N4k0r/n4k0r.github.io/content/posts/tips/x64dbg.md

 ```

 Once added, the condition can be seen in the `Summary` column:
-{{< image src="images/tips/x64dbg/2024-03-23-193130.png" caption="Conditional breakpoint checking first byte of 3rd argument to VisualProtect" >}}
+{{< image src="images/tips/x64dbg/2024-03-23-193130.png" caption="Conditional breakpoint checking first byte of 3rd argument to VirtualProtect" >}}

-To test our condition, we try it with the following `C` code that will do several calls to `VisualProtect` with different permission values:
+To test our condition, we try it with the following `C` code that will do several calls to `VirtualProtect` with different permission values:
 ```C
 #include <stdio.h>
 #include <windows.h>